 Nominal catches correspond to the total retained catches (in live weight) estimated per year, Indian Ocean major area, fleet, and gear (IOTC Res.
 15/02) and can be reported through IOTC form 1RC.
 In addition, and in order to support the monitoring of the catch limits implemented as part of the rebuilding plan for yellowfin tuna, IOTC Res.
-19/01 requests CPCs to submit their catches of yellowfin tuna, from 2019 onward, explicitly disaggregated by vessel length and area of operation (i.e., for vessel of 24 m overall length and over, and for those under 24 m if they fish outside the Exclusive Economic Zone (EEZ) of the flag state) (IOTC Form 1RC-YFT).
+19/01, which applies to CPCs who objected the superseded resolution 21/01, requests CPCs to submit their catches of yellowfin tuna, from 2019 onward, explicitly disaggregated by vessel length and area of operation (i.e., for vessel of 24 m overall length and over, and for those under 24 m if they fish outside the Exclusive Economic Zone (EEZ) of the flag state) (IOTC Form 1RC-YFT).